-Assessment of core top diatom floras reveals a close association of Thalassiothrix with the zone beneath the present Polar Front [Zielinski and Gersonde, 1997].
-The first ODP Leg (177) to undertake deep piston coring in the region of and south of the location of the modern Polar Front recovered thick Quaternary Thalassiothrix antartica deposits several of which were laminated and deposited at average bulk sedimentation rates of 250m/m.y. - the highest open ocean pelagic sedimentation rates ever recorded [Shipboard Scientific Party, 1999].
+[22] Assessment of core top diatom floras reveals a close association of Thalassiothrix with the zone beneath the present Polar Front [Zielinski and Gersonde, 1997].
+The first ODP Leg (177) to undertake deep piston coring in the region of and south of the location of the modern Polar Front recovered thick Quaternary Thalassiothrix antartica deposits several of which were laminated and deposited at average bulk sedimentation rates of 250 m/m.y., the highest open ocean pelagic sedimentation rates ever recorded [Shipboard Scientific Party, 1999].
 These laminated diatom mat deposits resemble those of the Neogene equatorial Pacific sediments cored on ODP Leg 138 (Figure 2).
-An electron microscope study of resin-embedded sediment reveals a possible annual lamina couplet/ triplet sequence suggesting maximum sedimentation rates as high as 80cm/k.y. during the most intense episodes of mat deposition [Grigorov et al., 2002].

-Further evidence of an earlier history of massive diatom sedimentation occurs at DSDP Site 701, just north of the present location of the Polar front which contains a 14.7m-thick, near monospecific ooze of the giant diatom Neobrunia of late Miocene age (Figures 1,2; Ciesielski et al [1998]).
+An electron microscope study of resin-embedded sediment reveals a possible annual lamina couplet/triplet sequence suggesting maximum sedimentation rates as high as 80 cm/k.y. during the most intense episodes of mat deposition [Grigorov et al., 2002].
+Further evidence of an earlier history of massive diatom sedimentation occurs at DSDP Site 701, just north of the present location of the Polar front which contains a 14.7-m-thick, near-monospecific ooze of the giant diatom Neobrunia of late Miocene age (Figures 1 and 2) [Ciesielski et al., 1998].

 3.4.
-Evidence from other ancient diatom deposits

-3.4.1.
-North Atlantic Thalassiothrix diatom mat deposits
+Evidence From Other Ancient Diatom Deposits 3.4.1.
+North Atlantic Thalassiothrix Diatom Mat Deposits

-Since description of the laminated Thalassiothrix diatom mat deposits of the equatorial Pacific [Kemp and Baldauf, 1993] there have been several other accounts of analogous sediments, mostly similarly linked to frontal activity (Figure 1).
-In the northern North Atlantic, a 3 meter-thick Thalassiothrix longissima diatom mat deposit was sedimented, probably in Isotope Stage 5e beneath the subarctic convergence (SAC) [Boden and Backman, 1996].
-Most recently, IODP Leg 303 cored extensive Thalassiothrix deposits of Pleistocene age including some concentrated laminated intervals up to 8m thick at Site 1304 north of the Charlie Gibbs fracture zone (Figure 1); again beneath the present location of the SAC [Shipboard Scientific Party, 2005].
-Similar but thinner mat deposits of Holocene age were recovered from RRS Darwin core NEAP 15K (Table, 1; Figure 1).
-Other studies have documented intervals during the Holocene dominated by the rhizosolenia Rhizosolenia borealis and attributed these to record proximity to the SAF [Anderson et al., 2004].
+[23] Since description of the laminated Thalassiothrix diatom mat deposits of the equatorial Pacific [Kemp and Baldauf, 1993] there have been several other accounts of analogous sediments, mostly similarly linked to frontal activity (Figure 1).
+In the northern North Atlantic, a 3-m-thick Thalassiothrix longissima diatom mat deposit was sedimented, probably in Isotope Stage 5e beneath the subarctic convergence (SAC) [Boden and Backman, 1996].
+Most recently, IODP Leg 303 cored extensive Thalassiothrix deposits of Pleistocene age including some concentrated laminated intervals up to 8 m thick at Site 1304 north of the Charlie Gibbs fracture zone (Figure 1), again beneath the present location of the SAC [Shipboard Scientific Party, 2005].
+Similar but thinner mat deposits of Holocene age were recovered from RRS Darwin core NEAP 15K (Table 1 and Figure 1).
+Other studies have documented intervals during the Holocene dominated by the rhizosolenid Rhizosolenia borealis and attributed these to record proximity to the Subarctic Front [Andersen et al., 2004].

 3.4.2.
-Benguela Current System Thalassiothrix diatom mat deposits
+Benguela Current System Thalassiothrix Diatom Mat Deposits

-ODP Leg 175 documented the existence of intervals of peak opal flux dominated by Thalassiothrix antarctica in particular during an "early Matuyama diatom maximum" (2.6-2.0 Ma) in which concentrations commonly form a tangled meshwork within the sediment [Lange et al., 1999].
-These deposits are interpreted to have formed beneath the frontal boundary between the cold upwelled water and the offshore warmer South Atlantic surface water during episodes of equatorward excursions of subantarctic waters possibly also related to enhanced North Atlantic Deep Water production [Berger et al., 2002].
+[24] ODP Leg 175 documented the existence of intervals of peak opal flux dominated by Thalassiothrix antarctica, in particular during an "early Matuyama diatom maximum" (2.6-2.0 Ma) in which concentrations commonly form a tangled meshwork within the sediment [Lange et al., 1999].
+These deposits are interpreted to have formed beneath the frontal boundary between the cold upwelled water and the offshore warmer South Atlantic surface water during episodes of equatorward excursions of subantarctic waters, possibly also related to enhanced North Atlantic Deep Water production [Berger et al., 2002].

 3.4.3.
-Giant diatom oozes of the Equatorial Atlantic
+Giant Diatom Oozes of the Equatorial Atlantic